This post may contain affiliate links.

 FAQs

-If you can’t find butter lettuce we recommend using a combination of spinach and little gem lettuce.
+If you can’t find butter lettuce I recommend using a combination of spinach and little gem lettuce.
 These two types of lettuce will achieve the ideal combination of tenderness and curly leaves.

 If you don’t have or can’t find mini cucumbers (also labeled Persian cucumbers) you can use an English cucumber.
 You’ll only need a quarter of a large English cucumber.

 The large cup-like leaves are perfect for making lettuce cups or lettuce wraps.
-We also love to use the tender leaves on sandwiches.
+I also love to use the tender leaves on sandwiches.

 You don’t need to.
 As long as the root bulb is slightly moist, the lettuce will stay fresh and leafy.